Rutgers Scarlet Knights: Regarding "bigger time" athletics

-Rutgers efforts to upgrade the quality of its football program have raised criticism of many alumni, faculty and students regarding the size of athletic department's budget, wishing to divert its funds elsewhere.
-The athletic department's budget is $35.5 million compared to a $1.6 billion budget for the entire university.
+Rutgers efforts to upgrade the quality of its football program have raised criticism by many alumni, faculty and students regarding the size of athletic department's budget, wishing to divert its funds elsewhere.
+The athletic department's budget is $35.5 million, compared to a $1.6 billion budget for the entire university.
 Most of the athletics budget comes from self-generating revenue (ticket sales, merchandise, broadcast rights), while the rest is taken from mandatory student fees.
-Though widely dismissed by Rutgers 1000 supporters as a logical fallacy the argument that having a very visible football program increases the donations to the athletic department and even the university as a whole is made by some Scarlet R supporters.
-An increase in enrollment applications of 12% upon joining the Big Ten Conference, and applicants who score 20 points higher on the SAT would tend to bear that out.
+Though widely dismissed by Rutgers 1000 supporters as a logical fallacy, the argument that having a very visible football program increases the donations to the athletic department and even the university as a whole is made by some Scarlet R supporters.
+An increase in enrollment applications of 12% upon joining the Big Ten Conference, and applicants who score 20 points higher on the SAT, would tend to bear that out.

 Though some critics feared that the focus on FBS athletics would lower admissions and academic standards, the Rutgers football team set a record high for Academic Performance Rate (APR) of any Football Bowl Sub-division team with a score of 992 in 2010.

 A final complaint was that the upgraded football schedule would prevent competing against long standing rivals Princeton, Columbia, Lehigh, and Lafayette.
-However, supporters of the move claim it would make Rutgers more comparable to large, prestigious state universities such as the University of Michigan and University of California and private institutions such as Stanford University which have been touted for balancing their academic reputation with athletic success.
+However, supporters of the move claim it would make Rutgers more comparable to large, prestigious state universities such as the University of Michigan and University of California, and private institutions such as Stanford University, which have been touted for balancing their academic reputation with athletic success.

 Budget cuts and financial woes

 In the writing of New Jersey's 2006 state budget, the state legislature cut $66 million from the government's appropriations to Rutgers.
 The university responded by reducing several classes, laying off staff and junior faculty, and closing several programs.
 The athletic department announced that it would be ending six athletic programs beginning in the 2007–2008 academic year.
-These athletic programs affected are the men's lightweight and heavyweight Crew (see list of Rutgers Crew Olympic and National Team members below; prior to the cuts Rutgers Crew produced at least 15 Olympians and National Men's Team members), the men's swimming and diving team, men's tennis teams and the men's and women's fencing.
+These athletic programs affected are the men's lightweight and heavyweight crew (see list of Rutgers crew Olympic and national team members below; prior to the cuts, Rutgers crew produced at least 15 Olympians and mational men's team members), the men's swimming and diving team, men's tennis teams, and men's and women's fencing.
 Title IX concerns also played a significant role in these cuts.

-Since joining the Big Ten conference in 2014, Rutgers racked up $265 million debt by 2021, leading Phil Murphy, the governor of New Jersey, to describe the financial situation as "quite concerning".
+Since joining the Big Ten conference in 2014, Rutgers racked up $265 million in debt by 2021, leading Phil Murphy, the governor of New Jersey, to describe the financial situation as "quite concerning".
 In March 2022, Rutgers president Jonathan Holloway admitted that the athletic department was "highly unlikely" to break even despite Big 10 revenue and increased investments.